AntonSol919/webbit/README.md

 - ~A quick and dirty hack to get a markup language (html) into [linkspace](https://www.linkspace.dev)~
 - ~A new kind of platform.~
-- ~The ultimate code gulf challange~
+- ~The ultimate code golf challange~
 - ~A dumpster fire waiting to happen~
 - ~A self-improving POC?~
 - ~I don't know.~